nicholashanson/conway/README.md

 This is a simple simulator for Conway's Game of Life, the popular Celluar Automata.

-The program is a single class called Sim.
+The program uses a single class called Sim.